 A typical day as an Au Pair Sydney

-Getting up at 6:30am (beware late risers, this job isn’t perfect for you!), on weekends, during the week, holidays; the kids always get up at 7:30am, so remember to take your earplugs!
+Getting up at 6:30am (beware late risers, this job isn’t perfect for you!), on weekends, during the week, holidays; the kids always get up at 7:30am (or earlier), so remember to take your earplugs!

 After that, you will be expected to prepare breakfast and leave to school.
 In my case, this was followed by walking the dogs, which gave me the opportunity to work out, big advantage!